Matesxs/GAN-Playground/README.md

 - [ ] Publish SRGAN results

 ## Notes
-Testing of Charbonnier loss for SRGAN failed because the values were too different from MSE loss values, maybe more tweaking required and test again.
+Testing of Charbonnier loss for SRGAN failed because the values were too different from MSE loss values, maybe more tweaking required and test again. \
+MAE loss is causing lot of artifacts and image distortions (like color shifting, "image bleedoff", etc) (example will be added) in results from SRGAN.

 ## Resources
 ##### Basic DCGAN